mikesir87/blog.mikesir87.io/_posts/2019-03-29-creating-elastic-qa-env-using-aws.md

               </div>
               <div class="flex-caption">
                 <p>BOOM!
 The stack has spun back up, Traefik discovers it, and our QA team can continue testing.</p>
-                <p>With our applications, the time to send the <code>RESUME</code> event to a running application is about 2.5 minutes, most of which is starting the API.</p>
+                <p>With our applications, the elapsed time from sending a <code>RESUME</code> event to a running application is about 2.5 minutes, most of which is starting the API.</p>
               </div>
          </li>
     </ul>